 Kristina Lee was born in Korea, grew up in the United States and lived in Istanbul, Turkey and Beirut, Lebanon.
 Kristina is a musician, educator, entrepreneur, philanthropist, and world traveler.

-Kristina started playing the piano at age eight and from very then on, music opened a whole new world of imagination and possibilities for her.
+Kristina started playing the piano at age eight.
+From early on, music, and the piano, opened a whole new world of imagination and possibilities for her.
 When she immigrated to the US at age twelve and started learning English for the first time, music became the medium that allowed Kristina to express herself beyond any language could.
-Kristina earned her Bachelors in Piano Performance at University of Washington in Seattle, Washington and Masters in Intercultural Studies at Fuller Seminary in Pasadena, California.
+Kristina earned her Bachelors in Piano Performance at University of Washington in Seattle, Washington and Masters in Intercultural Studies at Fuller Graduate Schools in Pasadena, California.

-After finishing her masters’ degree, Kristina went off to explore the world and it took her to over 40 countries, including two residencies in Istanbul and Beirut.
-During that time, Kristina had opportunities to work with the diplomatic community, leaders of multinational and humanitarian organizations, and world-class-scholars as well as refugees, the homeless, and victims of traumas.
-Music was not always the main work she did in the places she worked and lived in, but it was the unmistakable voice in all that she did, never failing to open doors and hearts of people.
+After finishing her masters’ degree, Kristina went to explore the world and her place in it.
+It took her to over 40 countries, including two residencies in Istanbul and Beirut.
+During that time, Kristina had opportunities to work with the diplomatic community, leaders of multinational and humanitarian organizations, and world-class-scholars, as well as refugees, the homeless, and victims of traumas.
+Music was not always the main work she did in the places she worked and lived in, but it had an unmistakable presence and voice in all that she did, never failing to open doors, and hearts of people.

 My ability to express and create music has allowed me to have immeasurably meaningful experiences in my life and I am forever grateful for the gift that music has been to me.
 Music is magic.
 And the opportunity I am given as a teacher to create that for my students’ lives is a privilege I do not hold lightly.
 Piano teachers hold one of those odd and rare places in our society.
 We do not only teach but we also mentor, help, listen, guide, empathize, encourage, marvel, and inspire.
 Our relationship with a student can last anywhere from a few months to a few years and often beyond a decade.
 Beside my love and passion for music, it is this relationally transforming aspect of piano teaching that I value as much, if not more.